-the next decade in healthcare will look nothing like the last. oncology is experiencing a tidal wave of technologies that continues to profoundly change the way cancer is diagnosed, treated, and monitored. the arrival of disruptive technologies like the HEP-C drugs, innovative technologies like CAR-T and precision medicine and emerging technologies like BITE, will drive oncology onward.
+the next decade in healthcare will look nothing like the last. oncology is experiencing a tidal wave of technologies that continues to profoundly change the way cancer is diagnosed, treated, and monitored. the arrival of disruptive and innovative technologies and therapies continue to move oncology forward.

-manufacturers, regulators, health care professionals and patient advocates must address a number of topics like education and knowledge and clinical, regulatory, reimbursement and policy hurdles.
+manufacturers, regulators, health care professionals and patient advocates must address a number of topics, and continue to be more educated and informed to overcome the clinical, regulatory, reimbursement and policy hurdles that limit access to these important medical advances.

 “barriers must be overcome to fundamentally manage innovation in oncology and balance value and funding priorities”